DUI vs. Wet Reckless Charges

-At Salvador Phillips, PLLC, our Phoenix DUI attorneys have handled numerous DUI cases across the state.
+At Salvador Law Group, our Phoenix DUI attorneys have handled numerous DUI cases across the state.
 In every case, we focus on thorough investigation and preparation to not only protect our clients’ rights, but to also help them secure the best possible resolution.
 Because we often hear questions about pleading a DUI down to a wet reckless, we want local residents to know that it may not always be an option.

 Remember, every case is unique, and the individual facts of your arrest will determine whether or not a wet reckless plea is possible.
 Should it be an option, there are a few things you should know.

 - Wet reckless – A wet reckless charge means that a person is being charged with, or pleading guilty to, reckless driving.
 The “wet” in wet reckless stems from the fact that a prosecutor will note for the court that alcohol was involved.
 However, the charge still remains reckless driving, which is a class 2 misdemeanor in Arizona as opposed to a class 1 misdemeanor for a DUI.
 This means that wet reckless convictions carry less severe penalties than DUIs, including smaller fines, lower maximum jail sentences, and shorter terms of probation.

 - License suspension – Even those a wet reckless is not a DUI, motorists can still face repercussions to their driver’s license, including license suspensions.
 However, these suspensions are not automatic as they are in DUI cases, and they will not be more than 90 days.